-As well as encouraging people to care for the local area and bringing communities together, gardening has added health and wellbeing benefits – more important than ever during periods of restrictions and uncertainty.
-Green-fingered work can help to reduce symptoms of anxiety and depression, as well as boost overall feelings of satisfaction.
+As well as encouraging community engagement, gardening has added health and wellbeing benefits – more important than ever during periods of uncertainty.
+Green-fingered work can help to reduce symptoms of anxiety and depression as well as increase overall feelings of satisfaction.

 4. Hold a swap shop

-People are spending more time at home than ever before, so it’s only natural that they’re turning to decluttering.
+After an extended period of time spent at home during the pandemic, it’s only natural that people are turning to decluttering.
 Rather than throwing old clothes and furniture in the bin, why not share it with your neighbours?
-Holding a swapping event can have both social and environmental benefits for your community.
+Holding a swap shop can have both social and environmental benefits for your community.
 Not only does it minimise the number of unwanted items going to landfill, but it also helps those in need.

 5. Organise an arts and crafts festival

 Every community has budding artists and craft enthusiasts, so let them show off their talents by hosting a local arts and crafts festival.
-While it’s currently not possible to have studio tours or markets, there are a few collaboration event ideas that work in a socially distant way:
+Here are a few community festival themes that work in a socially distant way:

-Make it outdoor-only.
-Edinburgh’s colony of artists held its annual exhibition in members’ front gardens this year.
+- Make it outdoor-only.
+Edinburgh’s colony of artists held its annual exhibition in members’ front gardens last year.
 With strict social distancing measures, mandatory face masks, and hand sanitiser stations, they were able to keep things safe while allowing people to showcase their talents.

 6. Go shopping for neighbours

 Not everything has to be fun.
-Sometimes, you can just hold events to help the community – for example, by rallying volunteers to go shopping for vulnerable people.
-Some people have disabilities which make it difficult to wear masks for extended periods of time and some may be in isolation while waiting for the results of a COVID-19 test.
+Sometimes, you can just hold events to give back to the community – for example, by rallying volunteers to go shopping for vulnerable people.
+Some people have disabilities that make it difficult to wear masks for extended periods of time and some may be in isolation while waiting for the results of a COVID-19 test.
 Use a community forum or WhatsApp group to plan these kinds of shopping trips.

-Raise your hand if you took up a new hobby in 2020.
+Raise your hand if you took up a new hobby during lockdown.
 Or perhaps you already have a passion that you’ve had more time to work on.
 By hosting a weekly “Our Street’s Got Talent” show in-person, on Zoom, or as a hybrid event, you can celebrate local talent and culture.
 Treat it like an open mic, allowing people to reserve their slot in advance.

 They could do anything, whether that’s a 10-minute chat about wine tasting, a rendition of their favourite song, or a demonstration of their crochet skills.
-This is one of the best neighbourhood activities for learning more about the people who live around you.
+This is one of the best community activities for learning more about the people who live around you.
 If you want to host it virtually or as a hybrid event, check out our tips on hosting a live online event to avoid any technical hitches.